mrehkopf/vcs/docs/user-manual/src/faq.md

 You can use the [Input resolution dialog](#dialog-windows-input-resolution-dialog) to manually correct the resolution.

-If you find that a particular resolution is consistently misidentified by the capture hardware, you can have VCS correct it automatically via the [Alias resolutions dialog](#dialog-windows-alias-resolutions-dialog).

 ## Resizing the capture window

 The size of the capture window can be changed via the [Output resolution dialog](#dialog-windows-output-resolution-dialog).